 I hope this post is informative and helpful!

-Overview: Latex paint is the type of paint you can buy from any hardware store.
+“Wall” paint is the type of paint you can buy from any hardware store.
 It’s water-based and comes in a variety of sheens ranging from flat to gloss.
+I struggled with what to call it, because the components in the paint are different depending one which type you buy.

 - It’s the least expensive option for painting furniture.